dipakexe/FINAL_YEAR_PROJECT_2023/README.md

-# CAPSTONE PROJECT
+## FINAL YEAR PROJECT 2023 (RE-CREATION)

-This marks the **reconstruction** of my capstone project for the Bachelor of Science in Computer Science.
+This project is the **reconstruction** of my final year project for the Bachelor of Science in Computer Science.
+When we're creating the project for the final year project work assesment I didn't thought of Transfer Learning technique for the Model Building process.
+I continued with the experimentation and found that Transfer Learning woruld be a great choise and help us to build a more accurate solution according to our problem statement.

-## GOAL
+### MOTIVATION AND GOAL

-The primary aim of this project is to incorporate the **recommendations** provided by the esteemed Examiner.
+The primary aim of this project is to incorporate the **recommendations** provided by the esteemed Examiner after the presentation of the original project.

+### RUN LOCALLY

+- Download the pre-trained model from [here](https://raw.githubusercontent.com/dipakexe/lungs_disease_detection_models/main/lung_disease_model.h5) and save it to `models/` directory.
+(Optional) You can also train the model of your own if you want.
+- Run the `app.py` flask app.

+### TROUBLESHOOTING

+- Make sure python (>3.10) and flask is installed properly.
+- Make sure the latest version of tensorflow and keras is installed.